 Moles and warts affect your appearance.
 Additionally, moles may increase your risk of developing melanoma.
-Whether for appearance or health concerns, the board-certified dermatologists at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, Palm City, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, can diagnose and treat your moles and warts.
+Whether for appearance or health concerns, the board-certified dermatologists at Dermatology Associates of the Palm Beaches, with locations in Palm Beach Gardens, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, can diagnose and treat your moles and warts.
 Call the office nearest you or book an appointment online today.

 Moles and warts are types of skin growths.
 Though both affect appearance, they’re not the same thing.

 Moles, also called nevi, are skin growths that develop when your pigment cells or melanocytes grow in clusters.
 Most adults have 10-40 common moles, which are moles that are generally no wider than the width of a pencil eraser.

 Your common moles are round or oval, have a smooth surface with a distinct edge, and are uniform in color.

 Warts are small skin growths caused by the human papillomavirus (HPV).
 These skin growths may be disfiguring and embarrassing, and they may itch or hurt, especially if they develop on your feet.